 Ardvreck Castle and Calda House

 If you love historical sites, plan a stop to see the ruins of Ardvreck Castle and Calda House next to Loch Assynt.
-Ardvreck Castle was built by the Clan MacLeod in the late 15th century, with additions of the tower and upper portion in the 16th century.
-The castle was later captured by the Clan MacKenzie in 1672.
+Ardvreck Castle was built around 1490 by Clan MacLeod of Assynt, with additions to the tower and upper portion in the 16th century.
+In July 1672, Clan MacKenzie captured the castle under a Commission of Fire and Sword from the Earl of Seaforth, with the MacLeod garrison surrendering after a 14-day siege.

 There are good information panels at the site about the two buildings and the MacLeod and MacKenzie families.
 You can walk to and around both buildings, but be careful, as neither is structurally sound.
 When the waters of the loch are high, the peninsula floods and cuts the castle off from the mainland.